darklordabc/Legends-of-Dota-Redux/README.md

 ###Current Features###
  - Picking Interface
- - Basic Voting Interface
+ - Basic Option Selection Interface
- - Basic Banning Interface (You can ban skills and a hero)
+ - Basic Banning Interface (You can ban skills)
  - Unlimited skill selection time
  - Option to have between 4 and 6 slots
  - Option to have between 0 and 6 regular abilities